Top 10 Invasive Plants That Harm Our Urban Forest

 Japanese stiltgrass is an annual grass that often covers the ground near stream corridors.
 Unlike most grasses, it thrives in the shade.
 Since it is an annual, it does not have deep roots and is easy to pull by hand.
 Its seeds can survive in the soil for years before they begin to grow, making this plant even harder to control.
-There are studies showing that this plant can release chemicals that prevent other, more beneficial plants from growing around it.
+There are studies showing this plant can release chemicals that prevent other, more beneficial plants from growing around it – this process is known as allelopathy.
 So although this plant does not create as dense of a mat as our other invasive vines and grasses, it suppresses our native plants in other ways.

 Scientific Name: Pueraria montana

 Better known as “the plant that ate the south,” kudzu was purposefully planted all over the south in the early 20th century to reduce erosion from poor farming practices.
 Although kudzu is no longer planted, we are still stuck with it growing along highways, in public parks, and abandoned lots.
 During peak growing season, it can grow up to a foot a day!
 With that kind of speed, it out competes all plants in its path, including large trees by growing vertically and covering the tree canopy with its large leaves.
 In other countries, this plant is farmed because it has edible leaves, and the root can be used as a thickening agent for soups.
 Thankfully, the seeds of this plant are not much of an issue with it spreading but rather it keeps growing along the ground and developing more roots.
 Well-established kudzu roots can weigh up to 400 pounds!
 With all that energy stored, it can be a difficult plant to remove.